awestover/transformer-shortest-paths/blog.md

 ### Motivation

 Neural networks are capable of impressive feats of off-distribution generalization.
-For instance, a program trained to convert sketches of cats into realistic looking pictures of cats can draw a cat with three eyes, if the sketch has three eyes, even if such an image never occured in its training data.
+For instance, a program trained to convert sketches of cats into realistic looking pictures of cats can draw a cat with three eyes, if the sketch has three eyes, even if such an image never occurred in its training data.
 However, neural networks also often learn non-robust features that cause it to perform very poorly off-distribution (e.g., adversarial examples for an image classifier).
 In this project, we will investigate the question of when transformers generalize off-distribution through via a case study on a simple synthetic task.
 More specifically, the goal of our project is to make progress towards answering the following question:

-> Suppose you train a model to be truthful on task A, and to produce coherent answers on a related task B.\
+> Suppose you train a model to be truthful on task A, and to produce coherent answers on a related task B.
+>
 > Will the model learn to be truthful on task B?

 Here's a more specific version of this question,